How Microbes Convert Elemental Sulfur to Sulfate in the Soil

 - Soil pH: Thiobacillus populations thrive in acidic soils, which also promote the speed of oxidization.

-- Soil health: Microorganisms, as all living creatures, require a variety of nutrients to survive.
+- Soil health: Microorganisms, like all living creatures, require a variety of nutrients to survive.